 noigroup logo

-Periods are extraordinary events, and it’s ok to skip them
+Periods are extraordinary events, and it’s okay to skip them (Period blog #2)

-By Timothy Cocks Education for all 19 Dec 2017
+By Noigroup HQ Education for all, Women's health, Pelvic pain 19 Dec 2017

-Professor Sonia Grover’s first post on Period Pain has already been one of the most read posts for 2017.
-In this next post (in what is quickly shaping into both a popular and important series), Professor Grover shares her experience once again, highlighting some of the stranger things that can occur with periods as well as medical approaches to dealing with these.
+Professor Sonia Grover’s first post on period pain has already been one of the most-read posts for 2017.
+In this next post of her popular and important series, Professor Grover shares her experience in some of the more unusual experiences that can occur with periods, such as nausea, vomiting, diarrhoea, headaches, or dizziness, and the medical approaches to dealing with these.
 Our thanks again to Professor Grover.

 Learning from the unexpected

-Did you know that 40% of young women with period pain actually get nausea, 30% have vomiting, 30% get diarrhoea, 20% experience headaches, and then other things like dizziness and fainting occur in around 10%.
-But we actually see some of these problems in young women starting before their very first period!
-Now, that does make it harder to work out when we first see these young women– but it all becomes pretty clear when the same problem occurs with, or just before, their first period.
-So if we were suspicious that the problem might be ‘period related’, then when that first period happens and the problem occurs, we can then say, “Ahhh!
-So it was due to period hormones and chemicals just beginning to start doing their pattern – but before the uterus had actually got itself completely ready to do the kill, peel, crumble, bleed bit to its lining” (see my previous blog for an explanation of these!).
+Did you know that 40% of young women with period pain get nausea, 30% have vomiting, 30% get diarrhoea, 20% experience headaches, and other things like dizziness and fainting occuring in around 10%?
+And that we see some of these problems in young women starting before their very first period?
+Now, that does make it harder to work out when we first see these young women – but it all becomes pretty clear when the same problem occurs with, or just before, their first period.
+So if we were suspicious that the problem might be ‘period related’, then when that first period happens and the problem occurs, we can then say, ‘Ahhh!
+So it was due to period hormones and chemicals just beginning to start doing their pattern – but before the uterus had actually got itself completely ready to do the kill, peel, crumble, and bleed bit to its lining’.
+(See my previous blog for an explanation of these!).

 Even stranger things

-On top of that we get to see some of the really unusual things – like the young teenager who had a history of mild asthma during her childhood.
-When she was about 12 she had a really, really bad episode of asthma that actually landed her in the intensive care unit (yes- that is bad asthma).
-Well, she ended up in the intensive care unit a second time, just over a month after that – with her second period.
+On top of that, we get to see some of the really unusual things, like the young teenager who had a history of mild asthma during her childhood.
+When she was about 12 she had a really, really bad episode of asthma that landed her in the intensive care unit (yes, that is bad asthma).
+Well, she ended up in the intensive care unit a second time, just over a month after that, with her second period.
 Her first admission to the intensive care unit had been with her first period…

 Hormones and chemicals – potent substances